Why study Health and Social Care | Part-time at Liverpool John Moores University?

 - Welsh Baccalaureate: Acceptable on its own and combined with other qualifications

-Merit in a Health/Science based subject
+- Additional information: Merit grade in a health/health science/science based subject

 Are Level 3 NVQs acceptable?
 Accepted in a relevant subject for Mature Applicants who meet other specified criteria (see notes